-The Group companies invest mainly in the next financial instruments: debentures, stock, shares in investment companies and contractual funds, co-shareholdings of the company in the capitals of associate and other companies, and deposits in financial institutions.
+The Group companies invest mainly in the following financial instruments: debentures, stock, shares in investment companies and contractual funds, co-shareholdings of the company in the capitals of associate and other companies, and deposits in financial institutions.

-The companies' investment policy is moderately conservative and the major share of investments comprises deposits, debentures issued or guaranteed by the governments the companies operate in, and financial assets traded on regulated markets.
+The companies' investment policy is moderately conservative and the major share of investments comprises deposits, debentures and equity securities.